Why You Should Always Use A Lid When Cooking

 Something I’m really passionate about is saving energy.
 Saving energy is such a win-win for everyone.
 It helps keep a lid on your energy bills AND helps the environment at the same time.

 Energy saving is important for the environment because on average, electricity and gas use creates about a quarter of all carbon emissions from our homes.
-Cut our electricity and gas use, and we cut our carbon emissions, helping to tackle climate change.
+Cut our electricity and gas use, and we cut our carbon emissions, helping to tackle climate change, whilst lowering our energy spend.

-Yes, use a lid on your saucepans when you are cooking on the hob.
+Yes, it’s really that simple – a great place to start is to use a lid on your saucepans when you are cooking on the hob.

 Using a lid on your pots or saucepan when you’re cooking speeds up the cooking time.
 This is because the lid keeps the heat in the pan, where it’s needed, rather than escaping into the air.
 This reduces the amount of energy required to cook your food.
 It also stops you from unnecessarily heating your kitchen rather than your food.

-Simmering vegetables, cooking pasta, rice, or potatoes, making soup or sauces, and boiling eggs will all benefit from you using a lid.
+Simmering vegetables, cooking pasta, rice, or potatoes, making soup or sauces, and boiling eggs will all benefit from using a lid.
+Braising or poaching food also benefits from keeping a lid on things.
 The good news is so will your pocket too!

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.